06000208/items-extension/README.md

 ## Credits & Attributions

-- This project makes use of SVG vector images from [IonIcons](https://ionicons.com/) and modifies them to suit it's needs.
+- This project uses SVG vector images from [IonIcons](https://ionicons.com/) and modifies them to suit its needs.
 They are licensed under the [MIT License](https://github.com/ionic-team/ionicons/blob/master/LICENSE)